The Romani Cultural and Arts Company Ltd

 This well-attended event, explored GRT themes within a forum of academics and frontline workers.
 Policy was discussed in depth and Welsh Government Ministers attended and supported.
 The National Symposium further extended our links with The Open Society Institute.

-Following on from last years successful held in Wrexham attracted over 100 visitors to the event in Belle Vue Park.
+Following on from last years successful gala day (2012) held in Wrexham attracted over 100 visitors to the event in Belle Vue Park.
 Displays of dancing, arts & crafts and cooking demonstrations.
 Officially opened by the Mayor and Mayoress of Wrexham.
+The charity supported North Wales ventures more this year by taking the main elements and judging of the T-shirt competition 2013 to Flintshire.

 Throughout all regions, children and adults alike have identified a growing sense of acceptance within their local communities.
 Education and awareness programmes cultivated over the six month preparations have resulted in a greater spread of regions and people attending the History Month.
 These annual events continue to further enhance awareness of GRT culture, break down pre-conceived conceptions and encourage a positive environment for GRT people to express their heritage, individualism and importance in local communities.